ericphanson/TravelingSalesmanExact.jl/README.md

 ```julia
 ] add GLPK
 ```
 `Mosek` is a commerical wrapper that offers free academic licenses.
-It has a compatible Julia wrapper `MosekTool` (<https://github.com/JuliaOpt/MosekTools.jl>) that can be installed via
+It has a compatible Julia wrapper `MosekTools` (<https://github.com/JuliaOpt/MosekTools.jl>) that can be installed via
 ```julia
 ] add MosekTools